EnzoHideki/algo/README.md

 ## cfparser.py (need requests module)
 Script to parse Codeforces tests

-How to use: Run "python3 cfparser.py [contest id] [problem letter]".
+How to use: Run ```python3 cfparser.py [contest id] [problem letter]```.
 Then, the inputs and outputs will be parsed and stored in file called 'tests' in the following format:

 ```
 (input)